Twitter shares soar in frenzied NYSE debut

 "The pendulum is swinging back in a surprising way," Hartz said.
 "There's a pent-up supply of a lot of quality companies."

-Still, two early social media success stories, Groupon Inc and Zynga Inc, have suffered major reversals since going public.
+Still, two early social media success stories, Groupon Inc (GRPN.O) and Zynga Inc (ZNGA.O), have suffered major reversals since going public.
 Groupon, despite big gains in its shares this year, still trades at less than half its 2011 IPO price.
 Zynga is worth about a third of its 2012 IPO price.

-And first-generation social media firms such as MySpace have all but vanished as fickle users moved on to the next big thing.